escobar022/okta-cic-201-workshop/content/40_Add Business Login/2_Auth0_Organizations/_index.en.md

 1. At the navigation bar on the right of the Auth0 Management Dashboard, go to **Applications** -> **Applications**
 2. Click on the name of the **CIC Workshop** Application.
 3. Switch to the tab **Organizations**.
-4. Select **Team members of organizations** and **Display Organization Prompt**.
-    - Note: Eventually the option to enable organizations will be greyed out.
-There will be a warning box that some login grants have to be disabled first.
-Click on **Disable Grants Now** and proceed.
+4. You'll see a yellow warning, choose to disable grants.
+5. Under Types of Users, select **Business Users**.
+6. Under Login Flow, select **Prompt for Organization**.
-5. Click on **Save Changes**.
+7. Click on **Save Changes**.

 ### 4. Test

 1. Navigate to your Storytime application, logout and login again.
 2. You will be asked to enter your organizations name.
-Enter `org1` and click on **Continue**.
+Enter the name you gave your organization (such as`org1`) and click on **Continue**.
-    - The login will automatically redirect you to your Identity Provider (aka Okta if you follow the lab), where you can sign in with your user's credentials.
+    - The login will automatically redirect you to your Identity Provider (in the case of this lab, Okta Workforce), where you can sign in with your user's credentials.
-3. After successful login, click on your Profile on the top left right corner and click on **Debug**.
+3. After successful login, at the top right of the screen click on **Debug**.
 4. You will notice, that the displayed JSON within the ID token has the new parameter **org_id**:

 ```js #10